 Date: 1852.
 Source: The Catalogue of The National Archives [UK]

-Elizabeth and Thomas Nevin with stereograph of Kangaroo Valley
+Elizabeth Rachel Nevin nee Day and Thomas James Nevin with stereograph (inserted) of Kangaroo Valley

-These two portraits of Elizabeth and Thomas Nevin were pasted into a scrapbook by their son George.
-Between the two portraits of his “Mar” and “Par” George pasted half a stereograph showing the path outside the Nevin farm leading to the Franklin Museum, as it was then called.
+These two portraits of Elizabeth and Thomas Nevin were pasted into a scrapbook by their son George Ernest Nevin .
+Between the two portraits of his “Mar” and “Par” George pasted half a stereograph showing the path leading to the Franklin Museum, as it was then called.
 The portraits probably date to ca. 1876.
 Completed in 1843 on Lady Franklin’s property, Ancanthe, at Kangaroo Valley, this little museum was inspired by the Temple of Athene in Athens, and intended to house specimens of natural history and a small library.

 Mary Anne may have stayed on the Nevin farm and orchard until, at the age of 31, she married John Carr, aged 37, in Hobart on 3 May, 1877.
-She died at Sandridge, Victoria, thirteen months later.
-Thomas and Jack Nevin’s other sister, Rebecca Jane, died at Kangaroo Valley, aged 18years, at Kangaroo Valley in 1865.
+She died at Sandridge, Victoria, thirteen months later, a month after giving birth to her daughter Minnie Carr who was returned to the care of grandfather John Nevin at Kangaroo Valley.
+Thomas and Jack Nevin’s other sister, Rebecca Jane, died at Kangaroo Valley, aged 18years, in 1865.
 See this article here.

 Tasmanian Pioneers Index Reg. no. Reg no. 359/1877/359 -37